michaelscodingspot/PracticalDebugging/Benchmarks/Serializers/benchmark_results.md

-Deserialize small class - # requests / second :
+Deserialize 1000 item list of SmallClass - # requests / second :

 A>Each test was run several times.
 The edge cases were dismissed and average taken